 “You can even make pine needle tea,” shares Theresa Tesolin, co-founder and Chief Editor of RusticWise.
 Simply gather and clean pine needles and steep them on your stove, then add honey or sugar for flavor.

 If you’re not into the drinks as much, you can steep different holiday ingredients solely for their smells.
 Orange peels mixed with cloves, cinnamon, cranberries, and even rosemary can do the trick.
-Just make sure you don't leave a stovetop on and unattended.

 04 of 06